A tenants’ union is an organized group of renters who live in the same building, under the same landlord, or within the same city.

 https://maps.app.goo.gl/G3fQfgssdc4aFSHk7

-Stay informed, protect your rights, and receive the latest updates regarding Royal Courts illegal policies and community actions.
+Stay informed, protect your rights, and receive the latest updates regarding Royal Courts questionable policies and community actions.

 Your voice matters.
 Join your neighbors today.